smonasco/Notes/README.md

 In an app, you know what's used, and more work than brings value is just that.
 Certainly, if it was being used or being presented in a library I would have implemented and tested it.
 # Gradle Tasks
 Here we use the gradle wrapper.
-I'm unsure if you will have to download gradle to run them since part of the point of the gradle wrapper is to lock down a version and a jar is used by the wrapper.
+I'm unsure if you will have to download gradle to run them since part of the point of the gradle wrapper is to lock down a version and pulls down its own jar in `/gradle/wrapper/gradle-wrapper.jar`.
 ## Building
 Navigate to the base directory `Notes` and run the following
 >./gradlew shadowJar